getodk/docs/docs/collect-security.rst

       :alt: Image showing Settings app.
       :class: device-screen-vertical

-2. :gesture:`Tap` on :guilabel:`Display and wallpaper` under the :guilabel:`Device` section.
+2. Tap on :guilabel:`Display and wallpaper` under the :guilabel:`Device` section.

    .. image:: /img/collect-best-practices/display.png
       :alt: Image showing Display and wallpaper option in the Device section.
       :class: device-screen-vertical

-3. :gesture:`Tap` on :guilabel:`Screen timeout` and lower the screen timeout by choosing an appropriate timeout from the list.
+3. Tap on :guilabel:`Screen timeout` and lower the screen timeout by choosing an appropriate timeout from the list.

    .. image:: /img/collect-best-practices/screen-timeout.png
       :alt: Image showing Screen timeout option.